 This winery’s highlight is the futuristic, spaceship-like observation deck that juts out over the vineyards, offering you a panoramic view of the estate.
 It’s hard to tell what is more impressive, the winery or the surrounding UNESCO World Heritage Landscape.

-Book your visit to Ceretto Winery Monsordo Bernardina Estate with Winerist now!
+Arrange your visit to Ceretto Winery Monsordo Bernardina Estate with Winerist now!

 Designed by Piero Sartogo and Nathalie Grenon